PowerDNS/pdns/docs/markdown/authoritative/domainmetadata.md

 * NONE: Ignore [`default-soa-edit`](settings.md#default-soa-edit) and/or [`default-soa-edit-signed`](settings.md#default-soa-edit-signed) setings.

 ## TSIG-ALLOW-AXFR
-Allow these named TSIG keys to AXFR this zone (see [Provisioning outbound AXFR access](modes-of-operation.md#provisioning-outbound-axfr-access)).
+Allow these named TSIG keys to AXFR this zone, see [Provisioning outbound AXFR access](tsig.md#provisioning-outbound-axfr-access).

 ## TSIG-ALLOW-DNSUPDATE
-This setting allows you to set the TSIG key required to do an DNS update.
-If GSS-TSIG is enabled, you can put kerberos principals here as well.
+This setting allows you to set the TSIG key required to do an [DNS update](dnsupdate.md).
+If [GSS-TSIG](tsig.md#gss-tsig) is enabled, you can put kerberos principals here as well.